Black Tickle

-Black Tickle (Inuttitut: Kikkertet) is a "remote Aboriginal settlement" and designated place in Newfoundland and Labrador on the Island of Ponds.
+Black Tickle (Inuttitut: Kikkertet) is a settlement and designated place in Newfoundland and Labrador, located on the Island of Ponds and part of the unrecognized NunatuKavut territory.
 In the 2021 census Black Tickle had a population of 87.
 Locations in Labrador south of Black Tickle generally observe Newfoundland Time instead of Atlantic Standard Time, which is observed by the rest of the province's continental communities.
 Black Tickle is inaccessible by road and is served by Black Tickle Airport, a gravel strip airport (CCE4).

 The Goose Bay - Cartwright - Black Tickle ferry service, MV Kamutik W., runs from June to November.

 History

 In 2012, the local fish plant closed.
-In 2016, it was announced that Black Tickle would no longer be covered by a full-time nurse and could lose its fuel source during winter months.
+In June 2016, it was announced that Black Tickle would no longer be covered by a full-time nurse and could lose its fuel source during winter months.
+In August of the same year, it was announced that the full-time nurse would be remaining in Black Tickle.
+The town, working with an indigenous company, announced in 2021 that Black Tickle would be getting a new fuel supply source.

 Beginning in 2015, it has been in the news for its large presence of polar bears.